 Q: Do I need to speak Spanish?

 A: It wouldn’t hurt but it’s not necessary.
-Many tasting room employees are young people from the nearby city of Ensenada and English is commonly spoken by this demographic.
+In Parras, you may need to limp along conversationally while pointing to menu items, etc… Many tasting room employees in Valle de Guadalupe, however, are young people from the nearby city of Ensenada and English is commonly spoken by this demographic.

 A: If you’re from the USA, this is a natural question.
 In spite of current political rhetoric, however, Mexicans don’t seem to hold any of the negativity against visitors.
 Again, it’s an extremely hospitable country.